 According to legend, every vessel is recorded by name in the ‘Ledger of the Deep’.
-It is known personally to Poseidon (Neptune) the god of the sea.
+It’s known personally to Poseidon (Neptune) the god of the sea.
 To change the name of a vessel without consulting Poseidon is to invoke his wrath.
 So in order to change a boat’s name, a traditional ceremony is used to appease the gods of the seas.

-Firstly, when renaming a boat, we must purge the old name from the Ledger of the Deep.
-And from Poseidon’s memory.
-This will involve wiping out every trace of the old boat name.
-And reciting a short ceremony to remove the boat’s name from Poseidon’s records.
+Firstly, when renaming a boat, we must purge the old name from the Ledger of the Deep and from Poseidon’s memory.
+This will involve wiping out every trace of the old boat name and reciting a short ceremony to remove the boat’s name from Poseidon’s records.
 See our guide to removing old boat lettering and graphics.

-Boat De Name Ceremony
+Boat De Naming Ceremony

 This is an involved process.
 Firstly, completely remove any trace of the boat’s current identity.
 This is essential and must be done thoroughly.

-You may use White-Out to cover the boat’s name in logbooks, engine and maintenance records, ships library books etc. But it is much easier to simply remove the offending document from the boat and start afresh.
+You may use White-Out to cover the boat’s name in logbooks, engine and maintenance records, ships library books, etc. But it is much easier to simply remove the offending document from the boat and start afresh.
 Don’t forget the life rings.
 Do not under any circumstances carry aboard any item bearing your boat’s new name until the renaming ceremony has been completed!

 Secondly, once you are certain every reference to her old name has been removed, you have to make a metal tag with the old name written on it in water-soluble ink.